Tom Goldstein used to look like one of the cleanest success stories in elite American law.

 Goldstein mattered first because he built influence in two overlapping worlds.

-The American Law Institute's profile still describes him as one of the country's most experienced Supreme Court practitioners, a lawyer involved in roughly ten percent of the Court's merits cases over a fifteen-year span and someone who personally argued dozens of them.
-That kind of résumé was already enough to make him notable.
+The American Law Institute's profile describes him as one of the country's most experienced Supreme Court practitioners, a lawyer involved in roughly ten percent of the Court's merits cases over a fifteen-year span and someone who personally argued dozens of them.
+That kind of resume was already enough to make him notable.

 But SCOTUSblog made him more than a specialist.

-The site's current "About Us" page, written after its 2025 acquisition by The Dispatch, describes SCOTUSblog as a comprehensive, public-service source on the Court founded in 2002 and built over more than two decades by lawyers, law professors, and journalists.
+The site's "About Us" page, written after its 2025 acquisition by The Dispatch, describes SCOTUSblog as a public-service source on the Court founded in 2002 and built over more than two decades by lawyers, law professors, and journalists.
 Goldstein was one of the people who helped prove that Supreme Court coverage could be both technically serious and broadly readable.

 The old profile missed the tension built into that role